9 Must-Do’s While Staying in Downtown Portland, Oregon

 2. Check out the local coffee scene

-Portland has an amazing independent coffee scene.
+Portland is home to an amazing independent coffee scene.
 With a number of local shops lining every street, you never have to resort to a common Starbucks here.
 Most of the shops feature big open windows so you can people watch while enjoying a great cup of locally roasted coffee.
 Case Study, Cafe Ponte, Stumptown, and Spella are a few excellent choices to check out during your trip.

 Most local coffee shops focus on high quality single origin beans and roast in small batches to produce a flavorful brew as opposed to the burnt and bitter undertones which are all too commonly present in the coffee at big chains.
 True coffee connoisseurs will be impressed with the Portland scene.

 3. Take your pic by the famous Keep Portland Weird sign

 Most of us are well aware of Portland’s status of being the king of weird.
 In fact, it’s a prime reason the city sees so much tourism each year.
 You really cannot leave without getting your picture next to the famous “Keep Portland Weird” sign.

-If you have the extra time, you may want to check out the free Secrets of Portlandia tour which will take you past the Keep PortlandWeird sign, as well as many other interesting sites.
+If you have the extra time, you may want to check out the free Secrets of Portlandia tour which will take you past the Keep Portland Weird sign, as well as many other interesting sites.
 Meet up by the Pioneer Courthouse at 11am to partake in this fun and free tour.

 4. Indulge in a scoop of “safe to eat” cookie dough